Black Friday 2018 phone deals: Free OnePlus 6T now, LG V40 with free $500 TV, Moto G6 for $200

 - The deals below are current as of Nov.
 20, and include T-Mobile, Target, Amazon and Best Buy.
 Some retailers and items have multiple offers.

 - We've put the newest sale items at the top of this list.
-Note that the retailer's website may not reflect the deal until it's live.
+Note that the retailer's website may not reflect the deal until it's live, and limited-supply offers might sell out before the sale's end date.

 - CNET may get a share of revenue from the sale of the products featured on this page.